AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/web-views.md

 In this lesson, you will:

-* Understand why you must take special considerations for WebViews in your app.
+* Understand why you must take special consideration for WebViews in your app.
 * Understand the code required to prevent tracking issues.

 ## Potential tracking issues